 Credits earned under the Graduate Certificate may be transferred to our MA program (as an enrolled student of the certificate program), if the student wishes to continue in Native American Studies and obtain a Masters degree.
 At present, the Masters program is not wholly available online, and students must apply for the NAS MA program before the end of their fourth class to have all 12 credits counted.

 Admission to the Graduate Certificate Program is by application.

 The application includes:

-- A letter of intent (2-5pp), introducing yourself and your interest in NAS
+- A Personal Statement/Statement of Purpose (2-5 pages), introducing yourself and your interest in Native American Studies

 - A CV or Resume